Search This Site

 G.T.
 And the Halo Express – I grew up listening to these on cassette and was so excited to find that they have finally been put on CD’s and are available for purchase once again.
 These are the best!
 The stories and songs are catchy, fun, and highly entertaining.
 And the best part – all the songs are direct quotes from scripture, so your kids can memorize Bible verses at the same time!

-For more resources see my article: Does Your Child Know Jesus?
+For more Bible Resources for Kids, see my article: Does Your Child Know Jesus?

 Bullfrogs & Butterflies (Agapeland) – I listened to these songs when I was a child and I’m eager to get my kids started in listening to them as well.
 These Agapeland songs will get your kids singing along, praising the Lord and learning valuable lessons for life.